Maintaining Forklift Center of Gravity and the Stability Triangle

 The result can be catastrophic.

-Why Is the Stability Triangle Important?
+Importance of the Stability Triangle

 To take a step back, one of the greatest risks that a lift truck operator faces is a tip over.
 Tipovers result in about 25 percent of lift truck fatalities, according to one source.
 In 2010, OSHA identified about 110 workplace fatalities where the lift truck was identified as either the primary or a secondary source of the accident.
 As mentioned above, a tip over can occur when the center of gravity moves outside of the stability triangle.
 This concern must be considered at all times.